SuperAwesomeLTD/sa-kws-ios-sdk-docs/versions/3.0.0/source/02localstorage.rst

 The Kid Web Service SDK allows you to quickly and swiftly manage your session.

-This is done using the **ISessionService** and its methods.
+This is done using the **SessionServiceProtocol** and its methods.

-But before that, do you know the **ILoggedUserModel** that has been mentioned before?
-Well, there's an actual implementation of that **interface model** that will be very useful for the next steps.
+But before that, do you know the **LoggedUserModelProtocol** that has been mentioned before?
+Well, there's an actual implementation of that **model protocol** that will be very useful for the next steps.

 The logged model implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We named it **LoggedUserModel**.
+We named it **LoggedUserModel**, no surprises here.

 This model has the following fields: